Get

 goldendoodle lying on the grass

 The Goldendoodle has become an increasingly popular dog.
-The mix between Golden Retriever and Poodle has produced a friendly, loyal companion for families and singles.
-Goldendoodles are expensive when they are not from either a rescue or adopted from a shelter at an older age.
+This Golden Retriever and Poodle cross is friendly and loyal and makes an excellent companion for families and singles.
+Goldendoodles are expensive when they are not adopted from a rescue or shelter.

-There are quite a few costs that come along with caring for a Goldendoodle throughout their lifetime, like food, healthcare, regular checkups, toys, and more.
-The cost of purchasing a Goldendoodle can be as low as $300 when adopting or as much as $5,000 from breeder.
+There are quite a few costs associated with caring for a Goldendoodle throughout their lifetime, like food, healthcare, regular checkups, toys, and more.
+The cost of purchasing a Goldendoodle can be as low as $300 when adopting or as much as $5,000 from a breeder.
 The monthly costs then range from $225 to $760.

 Bringing Home a New Goldendoodle: One-Time Costs

-There are one-time costs involved in bringing home a Goldendoodle, such as how much it will be to purchase or adopt them.
-This also includes a dog crate, collar, bed, and more.
+There are one-time costs involved in bringing home a Goldendoodle, such as the adoption fee, a dog crate, collar, bed, and more.

 Free

-There aren’t many things that will be free when you get a new Goldendoodle, and if you notice someone giving away free puppies, you should ask several questions.
-For example, you should ask about their vaccination status, how they were raised, and if they were examined by a vet.
+A free Goldendoodle is rare, and if you notice someone giving away free puppies, you should ask several questions.
+For example, you should ask about their vaccination status, how they were raised, and if a vet examined them.
 Shopping for free puppies online is risky, but you may know a friend you trust who can give you a free Goldendoodle.

 Adoption